edwinlzs/chainflow/README.md

 ### `pool`

-Define a pool of values to take from when building requests.
+Provide a pool of values to take from when building requests.
+By default, Chainflow will randomly choose a value from the pool for each call in a non-exhaustive manner.

 ```typescript
 const userPost = factory.post('/user').body({